ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Object Oriented JavaScript.md

 Tutorial
 --------

-JavaScript uses functions as classes to created objects using the `new` keyword.
+JavaScript uses functions as classes to create objects using the `new` keyword.
 Here is an example:

     function Person(firstName, lastName) {
         // construct the object using the arguments